Germany's Zalando eyes profitability in core markets

 Online retailers have been giving their brick-and-mortar rivals in Europe a run for their money, taking advantage of what has been a slow shift by high street shops to the Internet.

-Zalando has been extending its lead over British rival ASOS Plc (ASOS.L) as Europe's largest online fashion site, expanding from shoes to clothes and now selling over 1,000 brands.
-It doubled 2012 net sales to 1.2 billion euros (1 billion pounds).
+Zalando has been extending its lead over British rival ASOS Plc as Europe's largest online fashion site, expanding from shoes to clothes and now selling over 1,000 brands.
+It doubled 2012 net sales to 1.2 billion euros ($1.6 billion).

 But the growth-oriented fashion site, founded in 2008, is still loss-making as it spends to boost brand awareness to get its name out on television shows like Germany's Next Top Model.